scottdh/11ty-sass-template/src/posts/2023-06-11_botanical-rivalry.md

 ---
 url: "The Botanical Battle"
 title: "The Botanical Battle Between a Lone Genius and an Empowering Leader"
 articleSummary: "In a whimsical English country village a lone genius and an empowering leader compete for this summer's most profitable botanical gift.
-But who will triumph?."
+But who will triumph?"
 date: "2023-06-11"
 tags: ["empower"]
 ---